Great Northern class H-5: Preservation

 Only one H-5 has been preserved, No. 1355.
 It was retired in July 1955 and put on display at the Milwaukee Road shops in Sioux City, Iowa, where it still resides today.
 It was also added to the National Register of Historic Places in 2004 as Great Northern Railway Steam Locomotive No. 1355 and Tender 1451.
 Furthermore, it is the sole surviving Great Northern "Pacific" type steam locomotive.
+In July 2024, it was announced that 1355 is undergoing restoration to operating condition.